 After a long time, I sang ‘There’s a kind of hush’ and recalled my days with the band.
-I was new, back then, to the glorious world of singing and enjoyed every day we decided to practice.
+I was new, back then, to the glorious world of singing and enjoyed every day we practiced.
 Alas, it lasted for only a year but that’s when I began performing on stage.
 Yes, the ride to the hotel was a nostalgic one.
 The song in the picture was another one I had sung with the band.
 Memories.
 Sigh!

 After we checked into another Radisson Blu Plaza (read my complete review here), I realized one thing.
 Their hotels in India seemed much grander than the ones outside it.
 Personally, I found the rooms, the tiles, the air conditioner and the structure, all not so impressive during this trip.
 Maybe, I’m just scrutinizing everything for no reason.
-Or maybe, we Indians love spoiling our guests so most of our hotels are grand.
+Or maybe, we Indians love spoiling our guests, so, most of our hotels are grand.

 In the night, Hard Rock Café forbade us from ordering a bottle on our table because, apparently, it was illegal to order for liquor bottles.
 In India, we always order a pitcher or a bottle if many of us are having the same drink.
 Also, Uber is illegal in Norway.
 It is all over India.
 If you have forgotten to buy a ticket before getting on a particular train, you will be sweating and almost wetting your pants because the strict rules are known but the punishments are not.
 Lastly, we were forbidden from entering strip clubs because we had not worn closed shoes and it did not matter how sexy our sandals were.
-I was appalled at the fact that we had to cover our toes in order to see someone dance naked but I have yet to check the rules, for entering strip clubs, in India.
+I was appalled at the fact that we had to cover our toes in order to see someone dance naked on stage.
+I have yet to check the rules, for entering strip clubs, in India.

-All this happened because our 3G had betrayed us so we had no way of knowing our whereabouts after a certain block.
+All this happened because our 3G had betrayed us, so, we had no way of knowing our whereabouts after a certain block.
 We finally got into an open air club right opposite Hard Rock Cafe and enjoyed ourselves.

 The beach in Huk was small.
-Juhu beach in Bombay was bigger than that.
+Juhu beach in Bombay is bigger than that.
 We spent around an hour there as the kids enjoyed playing with and eating the sand but none of us dared to get into the ice cold water.
 The nude part of the beach had no one nude there.
 Though we were not quite interested in the beach, the kids had a ball of a time.
-Sometimes, the children need their spaces too.
+Sometimes, the children need their space, too.
 My son kept finding things, in the sand, to taste while my daughter kept burying her legs under a lot of sand.
 Parenting can be tiring sometimes.

 The Akershus Fortress was like entering another world.
 It covered a large area and had stunning scenic views from it.
 Check out the view from one of the sides.
 Inside the fortress, there were several well maintained rooms, halls and museum.
-The dungeons and closed doors were quite spooky but I still wanted to see what was behind them.
+The dungeons and closed doors were quite spooky but I still went to see what was behind them.
 Banquet halls lead me to imagine faceless well-dressed men and women dancing the nights away.
 I wondered how happy they were back then.